Winnipeg Jets 8 game winning streak

 With a 5-3 win at the Calgary Flames on Saturday, the Jets became just the ninth team in NHL history, and the fourth Canadian team, with a winning streak of at least eight games from the start of the season.
 The run is also tied for the longest in franchise history, set from Dec.
 30, 2023-Jan.
 11, 2024, and equaled last April.

-Winnipeg, who has won 16 straight regular-season games dating back to last season, has yet to allow more than three goals in a game and has scored at least four in five games in 2024-25.
+Winnipeg, which has won 16 straight regular-season games dating back to last season, has yet to allow more than three goals in a game and has scored at least four in five games in 2024-25.

 Jets at Flames | Recap